linroger/Wealth-of-Nations/Financial Markets and Institutions/I- Introduction to Financial Markets and Intermediation/Class 1-Introduction to Financial Markets and Intermediation/Class Note 1 Borrower-Lender conflicts and implied agency problems.md

 Clearly, project 1 is the best investment.
 An owner-managed firm with no debt would select it,. since all require the same initial outlay.

- 2.What about a firm with debt with face $s600$ in place?
+ 2.What about a firm with debt with face $s=600$ in place?

-Thefixed payment of $\$600$ is a sunk cost.If thefirm is going to default,thenit doesnot care"how big" the default is.It wants tomake more when not in default.
+The fixed payment of $\$600$ is a sunk cost.If thefirm is going to default,thenit doesnot care"how big" the default is.It wants tomake more when not in default.
 Cash flows to equity when debt of $\$600$ is in place

 <table>
 	<tbody>